-ACHS will be offering accreditation services to general practices through its new program AAGP (ACHS Accreditation for General Practices).
+ACHS now offers accreditation services to general practices through its new program AAGP (ACHS Accreditation for General Practices).

-The new Program will commence in October 2017 and will meet the RACGP Standards for General Practice 5th edition.
+The new Program commenced in October 2017 and meets the RACGP Standards for General Practice 5th edition.

 As Australia’s longest-running healthcare accreditation organisation, ACHS has a strong reputation of trust and reliability in the field.

-ACHS will launch the new program at the Royal Australian College of General Practitioner’s annual conference to be held in Sydney on October 27, at the new Sydney Convention Centre.
+ACHS launched the new program at the Royal Australian College of General Practitioner’s annual conference in Sydney on October 27, 2017 at the new Sydney Convention Centre.

-In the lead-up to the launch of the program, ACHS has opened an Expressions of Interest register to determine the interest from general practices that may wish to change their existing accreditation provider, as well as those considering undertaking accreditation for the first time.
+In the lead-up to the launch of the program, ACHS opened an Expressions of Interest register to determine the interest from general practices who may wish to change their existing accreditation provider, as well as those considering undertaking accreditation for the first time.

 If you wish to express your interest to change to ACHS, contact ACHS on (02) 9281 9955.